Work From Home Policy: A Definitive Guide For Managers

 Rewards and Recognition Program: Recognizing and rewarding your employees can become tricky when most of your employees are working remotely or working from home.
 One of the best things to take here is investing in a digital R&R platform.
 A dedicated platform will help you in effectively rewarding and recognizing outstanding efforts without leaving your table.
 Vantage Rewards is a fun, easy and engaging tool that helps you improve the company culture and boost employee engagement.
 Its unique features include point-based rewarding, peer recognition, virtual badges and leaderboard, interactive feed and so on.

 Project Management Tools: Efficient project management is crucial for managing remote employees.
 One of the favourite product management tools is the Todolist.
 It is actually a very simple tool that lets you add tasks, reminders and to-do lists and sync every device with the help of their app.
-A very efficient tool is for project management is Trello.
+A very efficient tool for project management is Trello.
 It is a very visually appealing software that helps remote teams in managing projects.

-Flexible work arrangements not only benefits the employee but the employer as well.
+Flexible work arrangements not only benefit the employee but the employer as well.
 Remote work, work from home, and telecommuting can truly enhance productivity, happiness, reduce employee attrition, and decrease the businesses’ overall operating costs.

 Does it sound like something that your organization can benefit from?
 Tell us in the comments below!